Packers beat Cardinals 24-21 after Murray throws late INT

 Green Bay’s offense was a little more conservative without Adams and Lazard.
 Arizona’s top receiver DeAndre Hopkins made a 55-yard catch in the first quarter but tweaked his sore hamstring on the play and didn’t play for a big chunk of the game.

-The Packers took advantage of a couple Cardinals mistakes to take a 17-7 lead by early in the third quarter.

-The Packers grabbed a 10-7 halftime advantage after Cardinals rookie Rondale Moore mishandled a punt deep in Arizona territory.
-The referees initially ruled that the rookie didn’t touch the ball, but the call was overturned when replay showed that the ball hit Moore’s finger.
+Green Bay grabbed a 10-7 halftime advantage by making a field goal after Cardinals rookie Rondale Moore mishandled a punt deep in Arizona territory.

-That gave Green Bay the ball at Arizona’s 3-yard line.
-The Packers had to settle for a 21-yard field goal from Mason Crosby but it still gave them the advantage.

 Early in the third quarter, Murray threw a pass that was deflected by Moore into the hands of Green Bay’s Henry Black at the Arizona 14.
 Five plays later, Rodgers found Cobb in the corner of the end zone for a touchdown and 17-7 lead.